Social Structure and Forms of Consciousness, Volume II: The Dialectic of Structure and History

 Reviewed by Tony Mckenna

 Tony’s work appears in The Huffington Post, ABC Australia, The United Nations, New Statesman, The Progressive, New Internationalist, New Humanist, Ceasefire Magazine, Monthly Review, Science and Society, Critique, Rethinking Marxism, Socialism and Democracy and International Critical Thought.
-His book on Art, Literature and Culture is out from Macmillan shortly.
+His book on Art, Literature and Culture is out from Macmillan now.

 Mészáros is a master dialectician.
 Having been mentored by Lukács, he is one of a few contemporary philosophers to have a viable sense of the depth of connection between Marx and Hegel and his contribution to Marxist thought over many decades has been seminal, earning him a variety of accolades including the Deutscher prize.